-The city´s name derives from the Turkish word “mermer” and the Greek word “màrmaron” both meaning marble.
+The city´s name derives from the Turkish word “mermer” and the Greek word “màrmaron”, both meaning marble.
 The export of marble through Marmaris port was the principal income for the region in ancient times.

 The Sultan, Suleyman the Magnificent, set out to conquer Rhodes using the city as a base for the Ottoman Navy.
 Consequently, battles caused extensive damage to the town.
-After the events, the total rebuilding of the castle took place, in 1522.
+After the events, the total rebuilding of the castle took place in 1522.

-Lord Nelson and his fleet sheltered in the city´s harbour, using the castle as a shore base, in 1798.
+Lord Nelson and his fleet sheltered in the city’s harbour, using the castle as a shore base, in 1798.
 Nelson was en route to Egypt during the Mediterranean campaign to defeat Napoleon.

 The Goddess Leto

 Heaven Island is a small peninsula a few kilometres from Marmaris.
 Heaven is connected to the mainland by an isthmus.
 On the island, Nimara Cave is well worth a visit.
 Since ancient times, people used the cave as a place of worship.
 Herodotus, an ancient Greek historian, noted evidence of humans in the cave, dating back to 3000 BC.
 Modern research suggests the existence of an ancient cult in the area.
-The idol worshipped was the Goddess Leto, mother of both Apollo and the Goddess Artemis.
+The idol worshipped as the Goddess Leto, mother of both Apollo and the Goddess Artemis.
 At the cave site, ancient stone altars surround a large rock in a semi-circle, raised about 30 cm from the ground.
 Signs indicate the placement of offerings to Leto on these stones.
 Archaeologists discovered glass beads, terracotta pots, and evidence of cremated animals together with sculptures of Leto.
 Nimara Cave is now a protected area.

-Additionally, near to Marmaris lies the tomb of an ancient Greek boxer named Diagoras.
+Additionally, near Marmaris lies the tomb of an ancient Greek boxer named Diagoras.
 A recent discovery changed local beliefs that it was a Holy site – a saint´s grave.
 The newly uncovered words inscribed on the tomb: “I will be vigilant at the very top so to ensure that no coward can come and destroy this grave” led to the new opinion of the tomb´s occupant.